-???-1.???
+The main uncertainty, however, arises from the fact that the scales of observed values and thus of their related uncertainties, for modern instruments, are much smaller than the resolution of numerical weather prediction models.
+This means that, when comparing observation data and the model state, a representation error is unavoidably introduced.
+Typical values for the standard deviations of observation/numerical model output (k=2)??? in mid-latitudes is between 4-6 ms-1 in the lower troposphere, and rises up to 4-9 ms-1 in the upper troposphere.
+For comparison, both the random vector error and the systematic bias for GPS wind finding systems do not typically exceed 1 ms-1, resulting in an overestimation of the uncertainties due to limitations in the theoretical model outputs.
+Fig. 1 shows the results for the root-mean-squared vector wind differences, that is a combination of wind speed error and wind direction error, (k=1)??? for different time separations, for 11 pairs of observation, obtained during the Yangjing radiosonde inter-comparison campaign.

 The odb files provided by the ECMWF include the observed values as well as the departures for the wind u- and v-components.
 The wind direction and speed value are then calculated from the orthogonal components, as well as the departures needed for the calculation of the Desroziers diagnostics.

-Outliers Removal
+3.1 Outlier removal

-Before proceeding to the extraction of the measurement errors, outliers values are removed from the This is done to ensure better statistical robustness.
-The , where one single outlier can result in large discrepancies in the error calculationdata sets using quartiles statistics in the following way.
+Before proceeding to the extraction of the measurement errors, outliers values are removed from the departure data.
+This is done to ensure better statistical robustness.
+The Desroziers diagnostics is indeed sensitive to outlier values, especially when averaging over short time interval, where one single outlier can result in large discrepancies in the error calculation.
+We use quartiles statistics in the following way.
 The 25% and 75% percent quartiles, denoted with q25 and q75 respectively, are computed using the original datasets of the analysis and background departures.
-An arbitrary cut parameter of 1.5 is then employed to calculate a
+An arbitrary parameter cut=1.5 is then employed to calculate a cut_off value:

+cut_off=(q75-q25)*cut

 The values in the data below the lower value q25-cut_off and greater than the upper value q75+cut_off are disregarded when computing the Desroziers averages and errors.
 For the case of a normal distribution, this means that 0.7% of data are rejected.